Epic Registration of Clinical Trials

 - Select Epic Research Study Record (RSH)

-- Fill out the required fields and select Order Now to complete
+- Fill out the required fields in the Epic Research Study Record (RSH) form and select Order Now to complete

 Linking a Patient to a Clinical Trial Research Study